-Whole school approaches Additional, targeted support and provision Specialist, individualised support and The universal offer to all children and YP provision Î Daily opportunities for parents/carers to meet with class teachers; 8.40 - 8.55 and at the end of the school day.
+Whole school approaches Additional, targeted support and provision Specialist, individualised support and The universal offer to all children and YP provision • Daily opportunities for parents/carers to meet with class teachers; 8.40 - 8.55 and at the end of the school day.
 All parents/carers are invited to attend parent's evenings (1 per term) and are provided with an alternative session or consultation over the phone if they cannot attend.
 Parents/carers know who to contact if they have a concern.
 Half termly open afternoons to invite parents into partake in pupil's immersive learning is offered.
 Parents/Carers are invited to termly 'end of term outcomes', with links to the local community.
-An open dialogue is encouraged between teachers/TAs and parents, often facetoface sometimes by phone or email.
+An open dialogue is encouraged between teachers/TAs and parents, often face-toface sometimes by phone or email.
 Gwinear School website and weekly newsletter provides up-to-date information about the school experience.
 Curriculum information is sent home termly and shared on our website.
 Annual reports are sent home in the summer term.
-The school website is regularly updated Families are invited to attend information sessions regarding supporting their child/ren at home.
+Families are invited to attend information sessions regarding supporting their child/ren at home.
 Parents are able to contact school at any time regarding concerns.
 Education sites give parents information about their child/children's learning.
 IEP (Individual education/provision map) review meetings within the first 4 weeks of each term, in addition to November and March progress meetings with both the class teacher and Special Educational Needs Coordinator (SENDCo).
 Headteacher or SENDCo support parents/carers in signposting support e.g. Early Help Hub.
 Parents are expected to attend, and be actively involved in, all IEP review meetings, as well as progress, TACs and Annual Reviews).
 Meetings are attended by both class teacher and Special Educational Needs Coordinator.
 Additional support meetings with Headteacher or SENDCo in managing needs when appropriate.
 Parent's views are an integral part of all planning.
 All documentation is presented in a format that is accessible to all parents.
 A questionnaire is sent to each family.
 Parents have been, in the past, provided with SEN workshops.
-Headteacher or SENDCo working to support parents/carers in signposting support e.g. Family Support, 'Team Around a Child' (TAC) meetings, multiagency meetings and regular meetings between school, home and external professionals.
-When appropriate home-school books are used to support communication with information for parents/carers and learning opportunities The School facebook page is updated weekly.
-Staff members on outside duty from 8.35 to support pupils and to be accessible to parents/carers.
-Parent/carer comments on home learning sheet. and transition between parents, staff and children.
-Pastoral support available 8.30 - 8.50 for children and parents to support transitional period, structure and changes. -- --
+Headteacher or SENDCo working to support parents/carers in signposting support e.g. Family Support, 'Team Around a Child' (TAC) meetings, multi-agency meetings and regular meetings between school, home and external professionals.
+When appropriate home-school books are used to support communication with information for a superior for any state and there exists a high structure as a second state with information for parents/carers and and transition between parents, staff learning opportunities and children. \checkmark The School facebook page is updated ✓ Pastoral support available 8.30 - 8.50 weekly. for children and parents to support \checkmark Staff members on outside duty from 8.35 transitional period, structure and to support pupils and to be accessible to changes. parents/carers. \checkmark Parent/carer comments on home learning sheet.